Robert L. Caslen: University of South Carolina presidency

 In tandem with the SACS inquiry, the South Carolina Senate formed a bi-partisan committee to review the presidential search, looking into how to improve the process for future searches rather than remove Caslen as incumbent, but at least one member, Katrina Shealy, proposed to "listen to the issues" people had expressed with the search and then "move on" without any changes to improve the search process for the future.

 Caslen co-authored The Character Edge: Leading and Winning with Integrity, with West Point Psychology Professor Dr. Michael Matthews.

-At the May 8, 2021 commencement ceremony, Caslen mistakenly congratulated students for graduating from the "University of California".
+At the 8 May 2021 commencement ceremony, Caslen mistakenly congratulated students for graduating from the "University of California".
 Later, he admitted that part of that same graduation speech was taken, without attribution, from the book Make Your Bed by William H. McRaven, which was based on a graduation speech given by McRaven at the University of Texas.
-Although he stated in an interview with local reporter, Judi Gatson that he had personally chosen the quote and “I completely didn’t think about attribution," Caslen gave the speech at least three times over the course of two days, using variations of the same McRaven quote, each time without attribution.
-On May 11, 2021, an article was published in WLTX news stating "Caslen offered to resign his job over two controversies involving last weekend's graduation but the chairman of the school's board of trustees rejected it.
+Although he stated in an interview with local reporter, Judi Gatson that he had personally chosen the quote and “I completely didn’t think about attribution", Caslen gave the speech at least three times over the course of two days, using variations of the same McRaven quote, each time without attribution.
+On 11 May 2021, an article was published in WLTX news stating "Caslen offered to resign his job over two controversies involving last weekend's graduation but the chairman of the school's board of trustees rejected it.
 UofSC spokesman Jeff Stensland confirmed Caslen made the offer verbally but that Dorn Smith did not take it, meaning Caslen is still head of the school.
-On May 12, 2021, Caslen offered his resignation to the University's Board of Trustees, which was accepted.
-Former University President Harris Pastides was announced to be appointed as Interim President.
+On 12 May 2021, Caslen offered his resignation to the university's board of trustees, which was accepted.
+Former university president Harris Pastides was announced to be appointed as interim president.

 Personal life

-Caslen is married to Michele (Shelly) Caslen (nee Pastin) from Highland Falls, New York.
+Caslen is married to Michele (Shelly) Caslen (née Pastin) from Highland Falls, New York.
 They have three sons.